-Most users send immunization information to the Registry electronically, while other users enter information directly through the online application, while others send monthly batch files.
+Most users send immunization information to the Registry electronically, while other users enter information directly through the online application.
 Most school nurses and many licensed or registered child care providers have read-only access to help with vaccine reporting.

 What about confidentiality?

 Registries were created with the understanding that patient and provider confidentiality is paramount and must be protected.
 The IMR resides on a secure server and complies with all federal, state, and local laws.
 Health care providers who wish to access the IMR must sign a confidentiality agreement and obtain a username and password.
 Use of the IMR is electronically monitored in alignment with the Health Insurance Portability and Accountability Act (HIPPA).

 How many individuals have records in the Registry?

 What do you need to become part of the Registry?

-- A computer with Microsoft Internet Explorer Web Browser.
+- A computer with Microsoft Internet Explorer or Mozilla Firefox web browser.